-- 1) Where harvesting of trees is proposed within 15 metres of a water body, or within 60 metres of a waterbody inside a Buffer Area on Schedule B, the proponent shall submit a Sustainable Forest Management Plan that outlines sustainable methods of tree harvesting.
-The Town may require the proponent to enter into a Development Agreement that commits the proponent to the recommendations of the Sustainable Forest Management Plan. - 2) Where development is proposed in the Settlement Area, the Town may require submission of a Landscape Plan to ensure that development has an appropriate amount of natural vegetation, including conservation of existing landscape features.
+1) Where development is proposed in the Settlement Area, the Town may require submission of a Landscape Plan to ensure that development has an appropriate amount of natural vegetation, including conservation of existing landscape features.

 6.1.3.
 Wildlife Habitat